Passive Income. Extra cash. Who doesn't dream of owning it?

 3) Investing in Property / Real Estate

-Property investing in general can provide one of the highest returns due to the leverage it offers.
+A real estate investment or propery investing in general can provide one of the highest returns due to the leverage it offers.

 By leveraging on the bank loan, one can purchase a property many times the value of the down payment required.

 For example, if you can get a Loan To Valuation ratio of 80%, you are purchasing a property worth 5 times more than your down payment, effectively having 500% leverage.

 You can then rent out the property to earn passive income.
 Assuming a good rental yield, you should have positive cash flow after accounting for the loan repayment and other costs.